swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 The first reason is that we need to initialize the `actorSystem` stored property.

 This is also necessary for any distributed actor's default initializer, which is synthesized when no user-defined initializer is provided.
-It is similar to the no-argument default initializer that is synthesized for classes and actors, however since we must initialize the `id` and `actorSystem`, it also accepts a required `system` parameter:
+It is similar to the no-argument default initializer that is synthesized for classes and actors:

 ```swift
 // user defined: